jameshalsall/licenser/README.md

 - Accept a directory of source files to process (no support for single files yet)
 - Accept a file path containing your custom license doc block
-- Will not add license headers to files that have comments before the class declaration
+- Will not add license headers to files that have comments before the class declaration (class doc blocks are okay)

 ## Usage ##

-    composer install
-    ./bin/licenser run /path/to/source/files /path/to/license/file
+1. Add `"jameshalsall/licenser":"dev-master"` to your `composer.json` `require-dev`
+2. Run `composer update`
+3. Run `./bin/licenser run /path/to/source/files /path/to/license/file` to process source files

 ### Caution ###